getodk/docs/docs/getting-started.rst

 If you are technical, you can also install ODK on your own infrastructure for free.
 Get started with our :ref:`self-hosting Central <self-hosting>` guide.

-You can find details on the many ways to install Central and the various tradeoffs in :doc:`Installing Central <central-install>`.
+You can find details on the many ways to install Central and the various trade-offs in :doc:`Installing Central <central-install>`.

 .. _getting-started-get-collect: